 The Probationary Faculty Support Program is supported by the Division of Academic Affairs and administered by the Office of Faculty Development.
-It provides funding for 3 units of reassigned time for either Fall 2019 or Spring 2020 to assist probationary, tenure-track faculty in meeting the qualifications for retention, tenure, or promotion.
+It provides funding for 3 units of reassigned time for either Fall 2020 or Spring 2021 to assist probationary, tenure-track faculty in meeting the qualifications for retention, tenure, or promotion.
 While tenure-track faculty members in their third through fifth years and those who have not previously received awards under this program will be given priority, all probationary, tenure-track faculty can apply.
-A total of 17 awards are available.
+A total of 13-15 awards are available, depending on funding.
 If you have any questions, you may contact Ashley Samson at

 The proposed project must meet one of the following objectives: